scidsg/hushline-docs/src/installation/personal-server.md

 # Hush Line Personal Server

 The Personal Server is a physical device running a Tor-only version of Hush Line.
 This is our customer-facing product that doesn't require a user to use the terminal or SSH to configure their tip line.
-It uses an e-paper display and web form to guide the user through the set up process and in a matter of minutes, you can have an anonymous tip line deployed and ready to use.
+It uses an e-paper display and web form to guide the user through the setup process, and in a matter of minutes, you can have an anonymous tip line deployed and ready to use.

 <img src="../img/personal-server-cover.png">